 At the platform, the provided train is already waiting with five four-axle passenger cars from the 1930s and 1950s, three of which are reserved for tour groups.
 Locomotive No. 23, a C-coupler from 1952, now serves as a driving horse.
 In contrast to the customs of other countries, the carriages are still blocked – only a few minutes before departure the doors are opened.
 The third class, which dominates the car, also has lavishly upholstered armchairs and more than sufficient foot space.
 The passenger should not be too extensive: four seats per bench is offered by a compartment – in the first class, on the other hand, there are only two seats next to each other.
 If you prefer this, you can experience a first-class driving experience against the small surcharge of only one pound per trip (payable directly at the conductor).

-The line is thus free for our train, the traffic at the signal box, which is also directly at the level crossing, increases – and with that the departure order is already issued and the 50-minute journey begins.
-Slowly, the train picks up speed and disappears from the eyes of the remaining visitors in a slightly rising curve in the forest.
+The line is now clear for our train to depart.
+Activity increases at the signal box adjacent to the level crossing.
+The departure order is given and the 50-minute journey begins.
+The train picks up speed slowly and disappears from sight for the remaining visitors on the platform into a slightly rising curve in the forest

-On screwed-up tracks, it goes with appropriate noise past frightened herds of cattle and sheep until the station Rolvenden is reached after the crossing of two railway crossings.
-Here the locomotive workshop is housed with a small viewing platform on the workshop for interested visitors.
-Continue past the hop darren typical of this area and a bit along the narrow watercourse “Newmill Channel” to Wittersham Road – here our train will have to cope with a decent incline on the return journey and have to work hard.
-But downhill it is getting easier and easier and today Wittersham Road will pass through without a stop – the eponymous road is even equipped with its own barrier keeper’s cottage.
+The train moves along on bolted rails and the noise frightens herds of cattle and sheep until we reach Rolvenden station after passing over two railway crossings.
+The locomotive workshop is housed here and has a small viewing platform for any visitors who are interested in this.
+The train continues past hop kilns which are typical for this area.
+It then follows the narrow watercourse “Newmill Channel” to Wittersham Road.
+Our train will have to cope with a sharp incline on the return journey and will have to work hard.
+However, downhill is a lot easier and there is no stop at Wittersham Road today.
+The street that gives the station its name, even has its own gatekeeper’s house.

-On one of the few structures we cross the still very narrow river Rother and approach Northiam.
-But before entering the station, the train has to stop – because now the train driver descends, goes ahead, opens or closes the railway gate of the road and only then lets the train continue.
-In Northiam is a stay of about eight minutes, as the locomotive has to take water.
-Time enough for a glimpse across the platform with the picturesquely draped stacks of old suitcases and nostalgic british army recruitment posters.
-From here, the last part of our tour in the valley along the slope leads quite straight to the end point Bodiam.
-The castle ruins of the same name come into view very early on, the photographer offers beautiful motifs in the direction of travel on the right.
-This brings bodiam to the point, where a large number of passengers are already waiting for the journey towards Tenterden.
+We cross the very narrow river Rother on one of the few engineered structures and approach Northiam.
+Before entering the station, the train has to stop.
+This is because the train driver has to descend, walk towards the railway gate to open or close it at the road and only then can the train continue.
+In Northiam there is a stop of about eight minutes, as the locomotive has to take water.
+This is time enough for a glimpse across the platform with the picturesquely draped stacks of old suitcases and nostalgic British army recruitment posters.
+From here, the last part of our tour along the slope of the valley runs almost in a straight line to the teminus at Bodiam.
+The castle ruins of the same name come into view very early on and offer the photographer a beautiful photo opportunity in the direction of travel on the right.
+We then arrive at our destination Bodiam, where a large number of passengers are already waiting for the journey back towards Tenterden.

-The disembarking passengers now have a nice opportunity to watch the locomotive moving with two openings and closings of the railway gates.
-Afterwards it is worth a visit to the “Bodiam Castle” with its nice “Tea Garden” and then the return trip with the next train, of course again guided by our steam locomotive No. 23.
+The disembarking passengers now have a great opportunity to watch the locomotive moving with two lots of opening and closing of the railway gates.
+Afterwards it is worth a visit to “Bodiam Castle” with its nice “Tea Garden” and then take the return trip on the next train which is powered again by steam locomotive No. 23.

-And perhaps another project will be a success in the next few years: the three-mile extension from Bodiam to Robertsbridge, where there will be a connection to the main line to and from London.
+Perhaps another project will be a success in the next few years.
+This is the three-mile extension from Bodiam to Robertsbridge, where there will be a connection to the main line to and from London.
 However, this project is operated by another organisation, the Rother Valley Railway.
 Let’s stay excited!
-Speaking of organisation: K&ESR is always looking for volunteers and offers training as a “Crossing Keeper” (i.e. the barrier keeper, possible from the age of 16) up to the train driver or signal box.
+Speaking of this organisation, K&ESR is always looking for volunteers and offers training as a “Crossing Keeper” (i.e., the barrier keeper, possible from the age of 16) up to the train driver or signal box worker.
 Volunteers are actively approached by means of high-quality and appealing brochures.
-It is striking, however, that the age of at least the staff active during the week is naturally more in the seniors’ area.
-For this, one is with enormous commitment to the matter and likes to transfer this enthusiasm to the interested visitors during a nice chat.
-Detailed information about this Railway can be found here.
+It is striking, however, that the age of the staff, at least those active during the week, is naturally more senior.
+This involves someone with enormous commitment to the subject and who likes to transfer this enthusiasm to the interested visitors during a friendly chat.
+Detailed information about this railway can be found here.